zigpy/bellows/README.md

 ### Hardware requirement

-This [bellows](https://github.com/zigpy/bellows) radio library for zigpy should be compatible with all EmberZNet based Zigbee radio adapters and modules with a firmware that support EZSP (EmberZNet Serial Protocol).
+This [bellows](https://github.com/zigpy/bellows) radio library for zigpy should be compatible with all EmberZNet based Zigbee radio adapters and modules with firmware that supports EZSP (EmberZNet Serial Protocol).

-This tecnically includes the newer EFR32MG24, EFR32MG21/MGM210, EFR32MG13, EFR32MG12/MGM12 from Silicon Labs, as well as Silabs older EM35x/EM35xx (EM357, EM3581, EM3585, EM3587, EM3588) "Ember" family of chips.
+This technically includes the newer EFR32MG24, EFR32MG21/MGM210, EFR32MG13, EFR32MG12/MGM12 from Silicon Labs, as well as Silabs older EM35x/EM35xx (EM357, EM3581, EM3585, EM3587, EM3588) "Ember" family of chips.

-Newer series of radio adapters and modules are generally recommended as Silicon Labs still maintains SDK for them so it is possible to get new firmware with bug-fixes and new features.
+Newer series of radio adapters and modules are generally recommended as Silicon Labs still maintains SDK for them so it is possible to get new firmware with bug fixes and new features.

 ### Recommended EZSP radio adapters and modules for bellows